Skip to main content

 What do you notice about the pattern of means inside each panel?
 Now, every single panel shows at least one mean that is different from the others.
 Specifically, the error bars for one mean do not overlap with the error bars for one or another mean.
 This is what mistakes looks like.
 These are all type I errors.
 They are insidious.
 When they happen to you by chance, the data really does appear to show a strong pattern, and your \(F\)-value is large, and your \(p\)-value is small!
 It is easy to be convinced by a type I error (it’s the siren song of chance).

-This page titled 7.3: What does F mean? is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Matthew J. C. Crump via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.3: What does F mean? is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Matthew J. C. Crump via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?